edf42001/ethans-anomaly-detection/README.md

 # Ethan's Anomaly Detection

 Ethan's Anomaly Detection is a small toolset that allows developers to detect abnormal changes in time series data.
-The service that runs this anomaly detection software is sin the cloud, meaning developers only need to download some small client code to get started.
+The service that runs this anomaly detection software is in the cloud, meaning developers only need to download some small client code to get started.

 ## Getting Started